balena-io/docs/pages/README.md

 [Live]    Device state settled
 ```

-The \{{ $names.cli.lower \}} will now watch for changes to all the files within the project, and automatically push changes to the device when detected.
+The balena CLI will now watch for changes to all the files within the project, and automatically push changes to the device when detected.
 Let's try making a change to title of our balena welcome page.
 Navigate to the `index.html` file present in the `static` directory of the project.
 Open the file and change the title from `Welcome to balena!` to `Hello balena!` and save the file.
-After saving the changes, you can observe \{{ $names.cli.lower \}} automatically start rebuilding only the parts of the Dockerfile that has been changed.
+After saving the changes, you can observe balena CLI automatically start rebuilding only the parts of the Dockerfile that has been changed.

 ```shell
 [Live]    Detected changes for container hello-world, updating...